libp2p/specs/pubsub/README.md

 to use a `message_hash`, however, it was noted:
-> a potential caveat with using hashes instead of seqnos: the peer won't be able to send identical messages (e.g. keepalives) within the timecache interval, as they will get rejected as duplicates.
+> a potential caveat with using hashes instead of seqnos: the peer won't be able to send identical messages (e.g. keepalives) within the timecache interval, as they will get treated as duplicates.

 Some applications may not need keepalives, or choose to implement something more specific than a message hash.
 In those cases where duplicate payloads are not desirable, a `content-based` message ID function may be more appropriate.